MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 ### Figure 2.0.
 ![image](https://github.com/user-attachments/assets/5f9f3b41-e813-427f-8ace-05d8547d6b79)

+As we observed earlier, 2022 marked the peak of music releases.
+Figure 2.0 illustrates the number of tracks released each year, and it’s clear that 2022 stood out with a remarkable 402 tracks being released during that year.

 ---

+🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥
 ### Track Released per Month
 Next, we investigate the seasonal trends in music releases, identifying the months that are most popular for artists to showcase their new tracks.

+🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥

 Similar to the previous code, the .value_counts() function is used to count the number of tracks released per month Then, by utilizing .sort_index(), it sorts the values by their index.
 ```python